Philip II of Spain: Foreign policy

-In 1588, the English defeated Philip's Spanish Armada, thwarting his planned invasion of the country to reinstate Catholicism.
+In 1588, the English defeated Philip's Spanish Armada, thwarting his planned invasion of the country to reinstate Catholicism, while he in turn defeated the English Armada sent in 1589 to capitalize on the chance.
 But war with England continued for the next sixteen years, in a complex series of struggles that included France, Ireland and the main battle zone, the Low Countries.
 It would not end until all the leading protagonists, including himself, had died.
 Earlier, however, after several setbacks in his reign and especially that of his father, Philip did achieve a decisive victory against the Turks at Lepanto in 1571, with the allied fleet of the Holy League, which he had put under the command of his illegitimate brother, John of Austria.
 He also successfully secured his succession to the throne of Portugal.

 The administration of overseas conquests was reformed.
 Extensive questionnaires were distributed to every major town and region in New Spain called relaciones geográficas.
 These surveys helped the Spanish monarchy to govern Philip's overseas possessions more effectively.